Crossair Flight 3597: Dramatization

 The hourlong Discovery Channel Canada / National Geographic TV series Mayday featured the crash in a Season 10 episode titled Cockpit Failure in 2011 and featured an interview of Peter Hoegenkamp, one of the survivors of the crash.

-On 28 November 2021 the crash was featured in a German news report for the 20th anniversary of Melanie Thornton's death and it featured an interview from Debby St. Maarten about how she survived and that she knew that her group mates were dead during the events of the accident.
+On 28 November 2021, the crash was featured in a German news report for the 20th anniversary of Melanie Thornton's death and featured an interview from Debby St. Maarten about how she survived and knowing that her group mates were dead during the events of the accident.